Frankenmuth, Michigan: Heritage Park

-Heritage Park is Frankenmuth's most well-known park.
-It is located at 601 Weiss Street and is home to many community activities, festivals, and large events.
-The Harvey E. Kern Community Pavilion is the newest addition and has become a focal point of the park.
-The park also features four picnic pavilions, three ball diamonds, playgrounds, sand volleyball courts, basketball court, a 0.9 mi riverwalk pathway, and several facilities for festivals.
+Heritage Park is Frankenmuth's best-known park.
+Located at 601 Weiss Street, it is home to many community activities, festivals, and large events.
+The Harvey E. Kern Community Pavilion is the newest addition, and has become a focal point of the park.
+Other features include four picnic pavilions, three ball diamonds, playgrounds, sand volleyball courts, basketball court, a 0.9 mi riverwalk pathway, and several facilities for festivals.

 Silent-Night-Chapel Replica

-A scale replica of the Silent-Night-Chapel, where "Silent Night" was originally performed in 1818, is located on the southern end of the property of Bronner's.
+A scale replica of the Silent-Night-Chapel, is located on the southern end of the property of Bronner's.

+September 11th Memorial

+A 900-pound, 10-foot twisted piece of I-beam steel recovered from the remains of the Twin Towers of the original World Trade Center destroyed on 9/11/2001 stands outside the Frankenmuth joint police/fire department headquarters on the fire department's side of the building.
+Donated to the Frankenmuth Fire Department during the cleanup and recovery operations in New York City following the destruction of the Twin Towers by Al Qaeda hijacked aircraft and subsequent collapse of the two 110-story buildings, the piece of steel, mounted on a granite base shaped like The Pentagon, allows visitors to look at the historical piece of American history, and read about the events of that tragic day on the panels located on the base of the memorial.

 Print media

 Frankenmuth News

 The Frankenmuth News has been Frankenmuth's primary newspaper since 1906.
 It is released on a weekly basis (Wednesday for news stands and Thursday for residential) and focuses on issues of local concern.